SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted.md

       ![](./Media/gg-1-8.png)

-1. To verify the values for  "azureCognitiveSearchEndpoint", "azureCognitiveSearchApiKey", follow the steps below:
+1. To verify the values for  "azureCognitiveSearchEndpoint" and "azureCognitiveSearchApiKey", follow the steps below:

    - Navigate back to **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>** resource group.